dotnet/aspnetcore/clients/ts/signalr-protocol-msgpack/README.md

 ## Usage

 See the [SignalR Documentation](https://docs.microsoft.com/en-us/aspnet/core/signalr) at docs.microsoft.com for documentation on the latest release.
+[API Reference Documentation](https://docs.microsoft.com/javascript/api/%40aspnet/signalr-protocol-msgpack/?view=signalr-js-latest) is also available on docs.microsoft.com.

 ### Browser